 (Shameless Book Club intro jingle - written and recorded by Jo Snyder)

 Sarah Feldbloom – Hi, I’m Sarah Feldbloom, Shameless magazine’s web producer.
 Welcome to the first episode of our book club.
 For our first installment, a team of Shameless staff and writers came together to talk about their reactions to Feminism for Real, a collection of stories of what feminism means in theory and in life.
-Editor Jessica Yee is a self-described two-spirit, multiracial, Indigenous, feminist, hip-hop reproductive justice freedom fighter.
-She is the executive director and founder of the Native Youth Sexual Health Network.
-Profits from her book, Feminism for Real, go toward a scholarship fund for the kids of missing and murdered Aboriginal women.
+Profits from the book Feminism for Real go toward a scholarship fund for the kids of missing and murdered Aboriginal women.
 You can find it at the Toronto Women’s Bookstore and other independent vendors.
 To start us off, here’s Sheila, the moderator of this episode’s discussion.

 (Sound up on the round table discussion)

 Sheila Sampath – I’m Sheila Sampath, the Art and Editorial Director of Shameless.
 I’ve been to the academy, but not for women’s studies.
 I studied sociology and psychology at U of T, and then graphic design at George Brown.
 Laura Krahn – I’m Laura.
 I’m also an academically trained feminist although, again, not in women’s studies.
 I have degrees in critical theory, and my areas were feminist and queer theory and also in English, and I am a reviewer for Shameless magazine.